videolan/vlc/share/lua/README.txt

   modules.
-The module name is used as key, the long name is used as value. sd.add( name ): Add service discovery. sd.remove( name ): Remove service discovery. sd.is_loaded( name ): Check if service discovery is loaded.
+The module name is used as key, the long name is used as value. sd.add( name ): Add service discovery. sd.remove( name ): Remove service discovery.

 Services discovery scripts can use the following SD functions: